-- From [2]: If the SAD does not require encrypted data then the confidentiality requirement is considered fulfilled.
-The ST writer shall describe which part of the SAD shall be protected in confidentiality The SAD does not require confidentiality. - From [2]: The R.SAD may include some or all authentication factors or evidence from other systems that some or all authentication factors have been verified the SAML token that is created by the IDP or SSA and validated by the TOE. - From [2]: The unique reference to R.SigningKeyID in the R.SAD could be certificate, key identifiers or derived information obtained from the signer's authentication.
+- If the SAD does not require encrypted data then the confidentiality requirement is considered fulfilled.
+The ST writer shall describe which part of the SAD shall be protected in confidentiality - The SAD does not require confideltiality. - The R.SAD may include some or all authentication factors or evidence from other systems that some or all authentication factors have been verified - the SAML token that is created by the IDP and validated by the TOE. - The unique reference to R.SigningKeyID in the R.SAD could be certificate, key identifiers or derived information obtained from the signer's authentication.
 Some solutions may use one-time signing keys, which are generated, certified and used within a limited signing session.
 The derived information from the signer's authentication may be used to provide session separation if a signer has multiple simultaneous signing sessions with the TOE, or to derive a R.SigningKeyID if the key is a one-time key.
 At the end of the session, the signing key is reliably deactivated. - For solutions that only handle one signing key for each signer, the reference to the R.SigningKeyID may also be implied and omitted from the SAD. - The ST writer shall describe what R.SigningKeyID is for a specific TOE The TOE follows the guidance.
-A transaction ID is included in the SAD and can refer to a single R.SignerKeyID.
 It is also possible to have a R.SignerKeyID included in the SAD. - 9.
-R.Signature (from [2]): is the result of the signature operation and is a digital signature value.
+R.Signature: is the result of the signature operation and is a digital signature value.
 R.Signature is created on the R.DTBS/R using R.SigningKeyID by the Cryptographic Module under the signer's control as part of the SAP.
 The R.Signature shall be protected in integrity.
-The R.Signature can be verified outside TOE using R.SVD.

-- 10. R.Audit (from [2]): is audit records containing logs of events requiring to be audited.
+The R.Signature can be verified outside TOE using R.SVD. - 10.
+R.Audit: is audit records containing logs of events requiring to be audited.
 The logs are produced by the TOE and stored externally.
-The R.Audit shall be protected in integrity. - 11.
-R.Signer (from [2]): is a TOE subject containing the set of data that uniquely identifies the signer within the TOE.
+The R.Audit shall be protected in integrity.

+11.R.Signer: is a TOE subject containing the set of data that uniquely identifies the signer within the TOE.
 The R.Signer shall be protected in integrity and confidentiality.

-- From [2]: It is only within the TOE the R.Signer needs to be unique.
+- It is only within the TOE the R.Signer needs to be unique.
 It is not the responsibility of the TOE to establish a connection between the R.Signer and the signer's identity.
-The signer is said to own the R.Signer object which uniquely identifies him within the TOE This Note is satisfied by the TOE. - From [2]: The R.Signer can include references to zero, one or several R.SigningKeyIDs and R.SVDs - - This Note is satisfied by the TOE - From [2]: If the R.Signer does not require encrypted data then the confidentiality requirement is considered fulfilled.
-The ST writer shall describe which part of the R.Signer shall be protected in confidentiality. - This note is satisfied by the TOE.
+The signer is said to own the R.Signer object which uniquely identifies him within the TOE. - The R.Signer can include references to zero, one or several R.SigningKeyIDs and R.SVDs - If the R.Signer does not require encrypted data then the confidentiality requirement is considered fulfilled.
+The ST writer shall describe which part of the R.Signer shall be protected in confidentiality.
 There is no encrypted data required for R.Signer. - 12.
-R.Reference\Signer\Authentication\Data (from [2]): is the set of data used by TOE to authenticate the signer.
+R.Reference_Signer_Authentication_Data: is the set of data used by TOE to authenticate the signer.
 It contains all the data (e.g. OTP device serial number, phone numbers, protocol settings etc.) and keys (e.g. device keys, verification keys etc.) used by the TOE to authenticate the signer.
 This may include a SVD or certificate to verify an assertion provided as a result of delegated authentication.
-The R.Reference\Signer\Authentication\Data shall be protected in integrity and confidentiality
+The R.Reference_Signer_Authentication_Data shall be protected in integrity and confidentiality